jonescompneurolab/hnn/installer/mac/docker-toolbox.md

         $ cd hnn/installer/mac
         ```

-   * Option 2: Downloading a HNN release

-     1. Download the source code (zip) for our latest HNN release from our [GitHub releases page](https://github.com/jonescompneurolab/hnn/releases)
-     2. Open the .zip file and click "Extract all".
-Choose any destination folder on your machine.
-     3. Open a cmd.exe window and change to the directory part of the extracted HNN release shown below:
-        ```
-        $ cd REPLACE-WITH-FOLDER-EXTRACTED-TO/hnn/installer/mac
-        ```
 3. Start the Docker container.
 Note: the jonescompneurolab/hnn Docker image will be downloaded from Docker Hub (about 1.5 GB).
 The docker-compose command can be used to manage Docker containers described in the specification file docker-compose.yml.
 The parameter "up" starts the containers (just one in our case) in that file and "-d" starts the docker container in the background.
     ```
     [~/hnn/installer/mac]$ docker-compose run -d --name mac_hnn_1 -e "DISPLAY=192.168.99.1:0" hnn